-This module introduces you to the fundamental 2D and 3D design skills and tools necessary to successfully develop, communicate and represent ideas and concepts to themselves, your peers and the outside world in a variety of media.
-The application of free-hand drawing and rendering techniques are explored in relation to points within the process of product and furniture design and development.
-Additionally simple 3D model making methods and presentation techniques are introduced to enhance your ability to communicate ideas effectively.
+This module introduces the student to the fundamental 2D and 3D design skills and tools necessary to successfully develop, communicate and represent ideas and concepts to themselves, their peers and the outside world in a variety of media.
+The application of free hand drawing and rendering techniques are explored in relation to points within the process of product and furniture design and development.
+Additionally simple 3D model making methods and presentation techniques are introduced to enhance the students ability to communicate ideas effectively.
 The subjective nature of design is investigated through form development exercises in which the outcomes are reflected on in relation to visual language and perception.

 This module introduces you to the process of design and the importance of observation, idea generation, concept development and communication skills.
 The design process is established as a strategy for the successful development, evaluation and refinement of design ideas.

 Importantly you will begin this "process" with a user-centred design philosophy, putting the person at the centre of the process, understanding their needs and desires.
 You will gain an initial understanding of product and furniture design practices and the role of the design as it relates to empathies such as human factors, ergonomics and manufacturing including where appropriate the role of contemporary issues such as sustainable design practice etc.

 Fundamentally, this module takes advantage of user-focused design techniques to create inspired and relevant design solutions.
 Context is introduced, materials and form giving are explored, all supported by the introduction of creative tools like brainstorming and design workshops where appropriate.

 The aim of this module is to introduce students to the fundamental principles and components of workshop and studio practice as they relate to the concept of 'designing through making' and the creative application of technology.